 Additionally, the bill amends existing law by repealing section 19a-180c and replacing it with new language that incorporates the definition of "supplemental paramedic."
 It clarifies the roles of primary service area responders, supplemental paramedics, and supplemental first responders at emergency scenes.
-Specifically, it states that if both a supplemental paramedic and a supplemental first responder are present at an emergency call, the supplemental paramedic will have control over emergency activities, whereas the primary service area responder will direct activities if they are also on the scene.
-This legislation is set to take effect on October 1, 2025.
+Specifically, if both a supplemental paramedic and a supplemental first responder are present at an emergency call, the supplemental paramedic will have the authority to control and direct emergency activities, whereas the primary service area responder will maintain control if they are also present.

 Statutes affected: